 Find out more about IOM reports and VA findings.

 Congress created the Research Advisory Committee (RAC) on Gulf War Veterans’ Illnesses in 1998 to make recommendations to the Secretary of Veterans Affairs about government research on health effects of military service during the Gulf War.
 View recently funded research studies and recently published research articles.

 Read about the November 2008 RAC report and VA's conclusions.

-DeployMed ResearchLINK is a central resource of information on federally funded medical research related to deployments from the 1990-1991 Gulf War forward.
+DeployMed ResearchLINK is a central resource of information on federally funded medical research related to Gulf War deployments.
 DeployMed ResearchLINK is a collaborative effort of the Department of Defense, Department of Veterans Affairs, and Department of Health and Human Services.

 You also may want to conduct an extensive search on Gulf War Veterans health through the U.S. National Institutes of Health's PubMed.